-In recent years, dry needling has become very popular with leading Osteopaths, Massage Therapists, Physiotherapists, Medical Doctors and Chiropractors.
+In recent years, dry needling therapy has become very popular with leading Osteopaths, Massage Therapists, Physiotherapists, Medical Doctors and Chiropractors.

 Dry Needling is an additional service offered at Biomechanics Healthcare Cronulla by the majority of our practitioners.
-Dry Needling can be requested on it's own or as part of a Acupuncture, Osteopathy, Physiotherapy or Remedial Massage Treatment.
+Dry Needling therapy can be requested on it's own or as part of a Acupuncture, Osteopathy, Physiotherapy or Remedial Massage Treatment.

 How Is Dry Needling Different to Acupuncture?